alpertunga-bile/pixeldancer-opengl/README.md

 # PixelDancer-OpenGL

 PixelDancer is a project to create libraries for OpenGL, Vulkan and DirectX graphic programming api s.
-PixelDancer-OpenGL is a library for OpenGL programming api.
+PixelDancer-OpenGL is a library for OpenGL graphic programming api.

 ## Usage of Examples